Coverage Policy Manual

 Celiac disease, also referred to as celiac sprue or gluten-sensitive enteropathy, is a relatively common disorder that has variable clinical expression.
 Population-based screening surveys suggest a worldwide prevalence of 1% with approximately 2 million in the U.S (National Institute of Diabetes and Digestive and Kidney Diseases, 2020).
 However, this prevalence may vary widely depending on how the disease is defined and whether only clinically apparent cases are considered, as opposed to including all individuals with any serologic or histologic evidence of disease.

-Celiac disease is characterized by inflammation of the small intestine resulting from an immunologic intolerance to gluten, i.e., the proteins derived from wheat, barley, and rye.
+Celiac disease is characterized by inflammation of the small intestine resulting from an immunologic intolerance to gluten (i.e., the proteins derived from wheat, barley, and rye).
 The symptoms of the disease are markedly variable and can be broadly subdivided into intestinal and extraintestinal manifestations; the latter is thought to be related to nutrient malabsorption.
 For example, osteopenia and osteoporosis, which are commonly seen in adults with untreated celiac disease, are related to the impaired absorption of vitamin D and binding of intraluminal calcium and magnesium to unabsorbed dietary fatty acids, forming insoluble soaps.
 The only treatment for celiac disease is lifelong adherence to a gluten-free diet.

 Many of the symptoms of celiac disease (e.g., diarrhea, abdominal pain, and weight loss) are nonspecific and are often overlooked.
 In addition, the disease may develop at any time in life, from infancy to very old age.
 In children, the disease typically presents following weaning between 6 and 24 months, and is characterized by abnormal stools, poor appetite, and irritability.
 In adults, diarrhea is the main presenting symptom, but presenting symptoms may be entirely nonspecific, such as anemia or infertility.
 Typical or classical celiac disease refers to the presence of malabsorption, while atypical celiac disease consists primarily of extraintestinal manifestations.

-Given the nonspecific nature of the symptoms, definitive diagnosis has been based on the results of small intestinal biopsies showing a flattened intestinal mucosa in association with an inflammatory infiltrate.
+Given the nonspecific nature of the symptoms, the definitive diagnosis has been based on the results of small intestinal biopsies showing a flattened intestinal mucosa in association with an inflammatory infiltrate.
 Diagnostic criteria were first established in 1969 by the European Society of Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHN) and consisted of a series of 3 intestinal biopsies: one at diagnosis, one after institution of a gluten-free diet, and the third after a repeat gluten challenge.
 This cumbersome method of diagnosis was revised in 1990 by simplifying the diagnostic criteria to a positive biopsy at presentation in conjunction with consistent history and serologic results, followed by a clinical response to a gluten-free diet (Walker-Smith, 1990).

-While a positive biopsy result is considered the criterion standard for diagnosis, serologic evaluation of patients with possible celiac disease, together with a consistent clinical history and a positive response to a gluten-free diet, can sometimes be adequate for diagnosis.
+While a positive biopsy result is considered the criterion standard for diagnosis, the serologic evaluation of patients with possible celiac disease, together with a consistent clinical history and a positive response to a gluten-free diet, can sometimes be adequate for diagnosis.
 Serologic studies are also useful in triaging the large numbers of patients with nonspecific symptoms for biopsy.
-In approximately 10% of cases in which clinical suspicion suggests celiac disease, serologic testing and intestinal biopsy are non-diagnostic, either because the results of serology and biopsy are discordant, or because both tests are negative despite persistent symptoms suggestive of celiac disease.
+In approximately 10% of cases in which clinical suspicion suggests celiac disease, serologic testing, and intestinal biopsy are non-diagnostic, either because the results of serology and biopsy are discordant, or because both tests are negative despite persistent symptoms suggestive of celiac disease.
 In these cases, HLA testing may be useful for ruling out a diagnosis of celiac disease.

-National guidelines and position statements recommend serologic testing as the first step in diagnosing CD and recommend the immunoglobulin (Ig) A antibody to human recombinant tissue transglutaminase test (NIH consensus development conference on celiac disease, 2004; AGA Institute, 2006; Hill, 2005).
+National guidelines and position statements recommend serologic testing as the first step in diagnosing CD and recommend the immunoglobulin (Ig) A antibody to human recombinant tissue transglutaminase test (NIH consensus development conference on celiac disease, 2004; AGA Institute, 2006; Hill, 2005; Rubio-Tapia, 2023).
 Guidelines have indicated that the IgA antibody to anti-endomysium antibody test has similar sensitivity and specificity as the tissue transglutaminase IgA test, but national organizations have indicated that the anti-endomysium antibody test is more prone to interpretation error.
 For subjects with known selective IgA deficiency, testing with tissue transglutaminase IgG and/or anti-endomysium antibody IgG is recommended.

 Regulatory Status